 LinkedIn now makes it simple to upload documents and images, and share links or share native videos and slideshow presentations on your profile.
+This is independent if you’re using LinkedIn free vs. the LinkedIn Premium version.
 Upload media that your local market will find interesting and engaging.
 It doesn’t only make your profile more attractive, it makes sense to share helpful, relevant content to increase the “KLT factor” (know, like and trust ) with your target market.

 Keep in touch with the locals

 The great thing about first-level connections is that you can easily send them a message.
 Like… do you want to meet for coffee? 🙂 If you tag these connections (use Dux-Soup or LinkedIn Sales Navigator), you can also sort them and send them the occasional message.
 This will help you stay top of mind with them.
 They may not need you now, but when they do, if you keep in touch with them, they’ll remember you and might even be more likely to call upon you since you are a local!

 LinkedIn allows you to share content – both as updates and as long-form Publisher posts.
 So you might as well share content relevant to your local market.
 Updates are just like Tweets or Facebook updates that you share on your network’s timeline.
 You can even tag locals in updates so that they’re more likely to see your shared content.

 You can also write long-form posts using LinkedIn Publisher.
 Again, by putting in locations as keywords, your post becomes searchable by those specific geographies and may be more visible to local prospects.
 Of course, you want to share content relevant to the locals you’re trying to attract.Write and share content that attracts local prospects #LinkedInLocal @LinkedInExpertClick To Tweet